Broads rangers are a familiar sight on the waters of the Broads and perform a valuable role.

 All enforcement is in accordance with the Broads Authority Navigation Enforcement Policy.

-If you want to contact the Broads rangers, you can phone Broads Control on 01603 756056 or VHF channel 12 or email Broads.email@example.com
+If you want to contact the Broads rangers, you can phone Broads Control on 01603 756056 or VHF channel 12 or email Broads.email@example.com.
+Broads Control is manned between the hours of 9am and 6pm during summer, and 9am and 5pm during winter.

 Working in partnership with Broads Authority Rangers, Norfolk Constabulary patrol the Broads from Easter until October each year.